AshleyU/AshleyU/README.md

-~ Hi there 👋 My name is Ashley and I am currently an Appretice at Verizon! ~
+~ Hi there 👋 My name is Ashley and I am currently an apprentice at Verizon! ~

 🌱 I’m currently learning: React, GoLang, Docker, Kubernetes